This page updated: 11/23/2020

 Feel free to use this as a thesis statement, or create your own.

-My friendship with ____ is built on a variety of similarities and differences, which make our friendship deep and long-lasting.
+My relationship with ____ is built on a variety of similarities and differences, which make it deep and long-lasting.

 Your Body Paragraphs: